Twine: Process

-The twining process begins with cordage, which can be any form of untwisted, twisted or braided combination of fibers.
+The twine making process begins with cordage, which can be any form of untwisted, twisted or braided combination of fibers.
 A cord is formed by the twisting of at least one ply of material or the braiding together of multiple plies.
 The number of plies and the type of material lends itself to the naming of the type and structure of the cord.
 A simple ply is one that is made from a single strand or bunch of material that is spun in the same direction whereas a compound ply is created by twisting several strands or bunches of material individually and then spinning those together in opposite directions to one another.

-Once twine is produced, it can be used to produce other forms of function, most commonly textiles and basketry.
-The spun twine is then combined using a process called weaving in order to produce both types of object.
+A weaving technique characterised by the use of two weft "threads" twisted together as they traverse the warp "threads" is called twining.
+Typically used to produce course handmade textiles, basketry and brush fencing.
+There is a certain structural advantage gained by twining because the pairs of weft "threads" are effectively interlocked with each other in the process.

 The primary constituents of this weaving process are known as the warp and weft or the foundation and stitch.
 Objects created with this method using varying techniques may also host unique structural decoration.
 Systematic passing of the warp can create images or patterned modifications.
 In accompaniment of warp modifications, dyed or naturally coloured materials may be used to accumulate patterns.
 Textural differences may be created in twined objects by intentional spacing of strands implemented in the weave.
 Lastly, other auxiliary materials can be incorporated into the object for further detail such as embroidery, feathers, appliques, etc.